Metric geometry of locally compact groups: Further examples

 More generally, we have the following important generalization of \ref{2DESLnKiscp}:

 \begin{thm}[Behr] Let $\mathbf G$ be a reductive group defined over a local field $\K$.
 The group of $\K$-points of $\mathbf G$ is compactly presented. \end{thm}

 \begin{proof}[On the proof.]
-The proof goes beyond the project of the present notes.
+The proof goes beyond the scope of the present book.
 A natural strategy is to use the natural continuous geometric action of the group $\mathbf G (\K)$ on a geodesic contractible metric space, more precisely on its Bruhat-Tits building.
 See \cite{Behr--67}, or \cite[Th.\ 3.15, p.\ 152]{PlRa--94}. \end{proof}

 \begin{rem} Let $\mathbf G$ be as in the previous theorem, and $\Gamma$ a lattice in the group of $\mathbf K$-points of $\mathbf G$.
 Assume that $\Gamma$ is cocompact (this is always the case if $\mathbf K$ is a local field of characteristic $0$, as already noted in Example \ref{exlattcesinlocal}(1).
 It follows from Theorem \ref{TheoremBehr} that $\Gamma$ is finitely presented.